ACID Café

 Trafalgar, Madrid

-Tiny Trafalgar coffee bar for rotating roasts, standout cookies, and a neighbourhood crowd outside the tourist core.
+Tiny Trafalgar counter for double-shot espresso, manual filter, house bakes, and a short weekday pause outside the tourist core.

 Argüelles / Plaza de España, Madrid